Wareham, Swanage and Corfe Castle

 Refreshment Stops

-• There are an assortment of cafes etc in Wareham – at the start / finish
+• There is an assortment of cafes etc in Wareham – at the start / finish

 • The Village Inn, Ulwell- just off the route at the 10.9 mile point.

-• There are an assortment of cafes etc in Swanage – on the route at the 12.0 mile point
+• There is an assortment of cafes etc in Swanage – on the route at the 12.0 mile point

 • The Kings Arms, Lanton Matravers – on the route at the 14.3 mile point.